Eva Longoria: 2010s

 In the summer of 2010, she was a judge on The Next Food Network Star; and in October, she hosted the MTV Europe Music Awards 2010 in Madrid, Spain.

 Based on her earnings from June 1, 2009, to June 1, 2010, Longoria was ranked No. 4 on Forbes Prime Time's 10 Top-Earning Women with an estimated $12 million.
 She topped the Forbes magazine's list of the highest-paid TV actresses for 2011.

 In 2013, Longoria professed that she was a "cat lady", and appeared as a spokesperson for Sheba Cat Food.

 From 2013, she served as one of the executive producers of Devious Maids and directed the season two premiere, "An Ideal Husband".
 In 2016, she also starred in the fourth season, in the episode "Once More Unto the Bleach".
 She is also an executive producer of the documentaries The Harvest and Food Chains, for which she won a James Beard Foundation Award.

-In 2014, she had a recurring role in the TV show Brooklynn Nine-nine.
+In 2014, she had a recurring role in the TV show Brooklyn Nine-Nine.

 Longoria at the 2015 Cannes Film Festival.

 In 2015, NBC announced plans for a sitcom called Telenovela in which Longoria starred as a popular telenovela actress.
 It was filmed with a single camera.
 It ran for only one season.

 In August 2016, Longoria's production company, UnbeliEVAble Entertainment, signed a two-year first-look deal with Universal Pictures.

 In 2017, Longoria directed the season three finale episode of the ABC comedy Black-ish.
 The same year, she was attached to the pilot of a workplace comedy, Type-A.

 In 2018, Longoria attended the premiere for her new film, Dog Days with co-stars Vanessa Hudgens (Tara) and Nina Dobrev (Elizabeth) on August 5, 2018.